ashish-patwal/ProjectManager/README.md

 # PROJECT MANAGER

 ## A project that takes care of all your other projects .
+Drag and Drop your projects in various containers to keep them updated .

 ### Scripts